fabiommendes/elm-sexpr/README.md

     }

--- This converts Date elements to JSON data such as ["date", 2017, 10, 1] -- In order to perform this conversion, we need a function that flatten -- a Date structure into a tuple.
+-- This converts Date elements to JSON S-expressions such as -- ["date", 2017, 10, 1].
+In order to perform this conversion, we need -- a function that flatten a Date object into a tuple.

-dateEncoder = enc3 ("date", int, int, int)
+date = exp3 ("date", int, int, int)
     (\date -> (date.year, date.month, date.day))
 ```